-A few months ago one of my readers, Chris Aarons, started his own cycling blog called Cycle-Faster.com.
-So far it has been a pleasure to follow his blog because Chris continues to find great cycling training videos and tips all over the internet.
-So, I decided to ask Chris to share his experience about blogging and cycling training.
+A few months ago, one of my readers, Chris Aarons, started his cycling blog called Cycle-Faster.com (Chris’ blog is no longer active, update 2021).
+So far, it has been a pleasure to follow his blog because Chris continues to find excellent cycling training videos and tips all over the internet.
+So, I decided to ask Chris to share his experience with blogging and cycling training.

-Congratulations with your new blog.
+Congratulations on your new blog.
 What have you learned from this process so far?

 What is your main cycling training philosophy (if you have one)?

 Chris: “I am pretty sure it’s the same as yours.
-I want get better and faster in the most efficient way/time possible and, if you look at the pros and Olympians and how they train, nothing is wasted – there are no junk miles.
-I think this approach, and what they have learned at the highest levels, are things from which every avid cyclist can benefit.
+I want to get better and faster in the most efficient way/time possible, and if you look at the pros and Olympians and how they train, nothing is wasted – there are no junk miles.
+I think this approach and what they have learned at the highest levels are things from which every avid cyclist can benefit.

 What can we expect to find on Cycle Faster in the future?